AliYoussef96/gtAI/docs/description.rst

-gtAI Description
+gtAI Workflow
 =================

-gtAI based on the optimization of Sij-values weights (equation 1) and relative codon synonymous usage (RSCU) values (equation 4).

-The workflow to calculate gtAI:

-1) Obtain a reference set by taking 5% (or more) of coding sequences from a tested genome, with the lowest effective number of codons values  (ENc) (equation 5).
+1) A reference set is obtained by taking 5% (or more) of coding sequences from a tested genome with the lowest ENc values (equation 3).
+(Or insert a reference set of interest)

-2) Codons RSCU measured for this set of genes.
+2) Then, RSCU values for the reference set are generated (equation 4).

-3) The genetic algorithm used to search for the Sij-values that maximize the correlation between equation (1) and equation (4).
+3) The genetic algorithm will search for the Sij-values that maximizes the correlation between (equation 1) and (equation 4).

-4) The gtAI calculated based on the optimized Sij-values from step 3.
+4) The gtAI weights (Wi) are calculated based on the optimized Sij-values from step 3.

+5) The weights are then normalized (wi), and gtAI for a coding sequence (g) is estimated using the (equation 3).